OISF/suricata/doc/userguide/rules/fast-pattern-explained.rst

 #.
 Suricata first identifies all content matches that have the highest
    "priority" that are used in the signature.
-The priority is based off of the buffer being matched on and generally 'http_*' buffers have a higher priority (lower number is higher priority).
-See :ref:`Appendix B <fast-pattern-explained-appendix-b>` for details on which buffers have what priority.
+The priority is based off of the buffer being matched on and generally application layer buffers have a higher priority (lower number is higher priority).
+The buffer `http_method` is an exception and has lower priority than the general `content` buffer.
 #.
 Within the content matches identified in step 1 (the highest
    priority content matches), the longest (in terms of character/byte length) content match is used as the fast pattern match.
 #.
 If multiple content matches have the same highest priority and
    qualify for the longest length, the one with the highest character/byte diversity score ("Pattern Strength") is used as the fast pattern match.
-See :ref:`Appendix C
+See :ref:`Appendix A
-   <fast-pattern-explained-appendix-c>` for details on the algorithm
+   <fast-pattern-explained-appendix-a>` for details on the algorithm
    used to determine Pattern Strength.
 #.
 If multiple content matches have the same highest priority, qualify
    for the longest length, and the same highest Pattern Strength, the buffer ("list_id") that was *registered last* is used as the fast pattern match.
-See :ref:`Appendix B
-   <fast-pattern-explained-appendix-b>` for the registration order of
-   the different buffers/lists.
 #.
 If multiple content matches have the same highest priority, qualify
    for the longest length, the same highest Pattern Strength, and have the same list_id (i.e. are looking in the same buffer), then the